 I grew up in Flint, Michigan.
-I was the oldest of five, a high school track star, and a good student.
-From the outside, we seemed to have a perfect family.
+I was the oldest of five children, a high school track star, and a good student.
+From the outside we seemed to have a perfect family.
 But on the inside, I lived in a dysfunctional household marked by years of physical and mental abuse and trauma.

 There was no safety inside prison.
 The anxiety was so thick, you could cut it with a knife.
 I felt the tension first thing in the morning, when I walked out of my cell, through the cell block, and when I stood in the chow line.
 I had to be ready for the next fight, the next stabbing, or the next meltdown.
 The adversarial nature of prison inherently created that tension.
 It was not just me feeling anxiety.
 It was everybody around me.

-The trauma of prison stays within me, even 10 years later.
-When I'm out, I don't like people standing behind me.
-I don't like sitting with my back to the door.
-I look around incessantly.
-It's instinctive.
-My friends ask, "What are you looking for?"
-I have to be sure my surroundings are safe.
-I AM RONALD SIMPSON-BEY, A person formerly incarcerated.
+A person formerly incarcerated.

-WE ARE NATIONAL LEADERS In Criminal Legal Reform.
+WE ARE NATIONAL LEADERS IN CRIMINAL LEGAL REFORM.

-We travel all over the country, individually and together, speaking on these issues and building the spaces for those who have historically been without a voice to lead.
-We have now both been blessed with many opportunities and successes.
-We are friends.
-Colleagues.
-Allies in this movement.
+We travel all over the country, individually and together, speaking on these issues and building the spaces for people who have historically been without a voice to lead.
+We have been blessed with many opportunities and successes.